story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 ### TypeScript

-Rust won't be possible with the direction and limitations of WASM and access to the web APIs, but TypeScript will be the main language for Pixel Forge.
+Rust won't be possible with the direction and limitations of WASM and access to the web APIs, but TypeScript will be the main language for Pixel Craft.
 So expect types with code completion and all the other goodies that TypeScript provides.